marcelofern/marcelofern.github.io/notes/databases/postgres/constraints/set_constraints.md

 > command.
 The first two classes start every transaction in the indicated mode,
 > but their behavior can be changed within a transaction by SET CONSTRAINTS.

+Note: NOT DEFERRABLE means we can't change the deferrability of the constraint inside a particular transaction.

+Note: Constraints are NOT DEFERRABLE INITIALLY IMMEDIATE by default in PostgreSQL

 ## Surprise!

 > When SET CONSTRAINTS changes the mode of a constraint from DEFERRED to